Public vs. international schools: Which school is the right fit upon repatriation?

 International Family relocating from the UK to the US with two school children; in five years repatriating to Germany.
 The children spoke German to one parent but never lived in Germany and never attended a German school.

 “Family requested the company to support international schooling for older child who would be 15 at the time of repatriation. “

 EMG School Placement Approach

-After a thorough needs analyses we conducted an extensive research on school options, first in the US and then in Germany.
+After a thorough needs analysis we conducted an extensive research on school options, first in the US and then in Germany.